wacl-york/quant-tools/README.md

 The `QUANT/Data/Clean` GoogleDrive folder needs to be available locally, either through Google Drive sync or having been manually downloaded.
 Set the `quant_folder` variable to this location, then the `load_data` function can be used.
-The basic behaviour, i.e. `load_data(quant_folder)`, loads all the CSV files in this folder into a single `pandas` data frame.
+The default behaviour (`load_data(quant_folder)`) loads all the CSV files in this folder into a single `pandas` data frame, however, there are options to reduce this to certain files of interest.

-However, there are options to load only selected subsets of companies and timeframes.
+The `companies` argument allows you to specify which companies' data to load.

-The `companies` argument accepts a list with values from the 4 companies included in the study: 'Aeroqual', 'AQMesh', 'Zephyr', and 'QuantAQ'.
+It accepts a list with possible values: 'Aeroqual', 'AQMesh', 'Zephyr', and 'QuantAQ'.
 The `start` and `end` arguments accept a date in `YYYY-mm-dd` format indicating the earliest and latest (both inclusive) dates to load data from.

 The example below will load data from just Aeroqual and AQMesh devices, in the inclusive period 2020-01-01 to 2020-04-28.